 1.1.4.
-To strengthen the existing structures in oblasts (regions), to create the mechanisms of coordination and realization of the NAP Budgetary and non budgetary funds Regularly Number of state and regional centers (or departments) responsible for gender policy realization Number of specialists in different structures responsible for gender policy realization Number of ail okmotu with members responsible for gender policy realization Amount of money given by ail okmotu for programs of gender policy realization Number of joint activities and initiatives of central and local governmental bodies Presence of vertical structures in ministries and departments.
-1.1.5.
-Attraction of national and international experts for assistance to National Committee Regularly Experts selection criteria are developed and approved in the Statue Number of attracted experts Statue of expert council is assigned Proportion of national and international experts involved into National Committee activity 1.1.6.
+To strengthen the existing structures in oblasts (regions), to create the mechanisms of coordination and realization of the NAP Budgetary and non budgetary funds Regularly • • • • • Number of state and regional centers (or departments) responsible for gender policy realization Number of specialists in different structures responsible for gender policy realization Number of ail okmotu with members responsible for gender policy realization Amount of money given by ail okmotu for programs of gender policy realization Number of joint activities and initiatives of central and local governmental bodies Presence of vertical structures in ministries and departments.
+The Secretariat National Council, Government of the K/R, and local administrative units of all levels 1.1.5.
+Attraction of national and international experts for assistance to National Committee Regularly • Experts selection criteria are developed and approved in the Statue Number of attracted experts Statue of expert council is assigned Proportion of national and international experts involved into National Committee activity The Secretariat National Council 1.1.6.
 Development of procedures and mechanisms of obligatory gender expertise of programs and legislative acts taking into consideration its consequence influence to men and women before making final decisions.
-Budgetary and non budgetary funds Regularly Assigning of programs procedures and legislative acts considering gender expertise (conclusion) are developed and approved Expert conclusion before assigning legislative and program acts Number of program documents, legislative acts and laws passed gender expertise The Secretariat National Council, NGOs, Ministry of Justice (MJ) 1.1.7.
+Budgetary and non budgetary funds Regularly • Assigning of programs procedures and legislative acts considering gender expertise (conclusion) are developed and approved Expert conclusion before assigning legislative and program acts Number of program documents, legislative acts and laws passed gender expertise The Secretariat National Council, NGOs, Ministry of Justice (MJ) 1.1.7.
 Development of cooperation between all community sectors for strengthening of institutional gender development mechanisms.
-1 Regularly Number of joint consulting committees Number of joint projects Number of joint projects performed by NGO and in cooperation with NGO Number of gender initiatives and NGO proposals and private sector involved into state policy Number of men and women equality support donor projects NGOs 1.2.
-Perfection of national legislative base 1.2.1.
-Bringing national legislation to conformity due to obligations of the Kyrgyz Republic on international conventions and agreements related to gender issues Budgetary and non budgetary funds 2002 - 2003 conformity to international standards • Report on execution of proceeded analysis National Council MJ, Ministry of International org., NGOs, expert council
+1 Regularly • Number of joint consulting committees Number of joint projects Number of joint projects performed by NGO and in cooperation with NGO Number of gender initiatives and NGO proposals and private sector involved into state policy Number of men and women equality support donor projects The Secretariat National Council, Government of the K/R, and local administrative units of all levels NGOs 1.2.
+Perfection of national legislative base obligations of the Kyrgyz Republic on international Budgetary and non budgetary funds 2002 - 2003 • National legislation analysis for the subject of its conformity to international standards Report on execution of proceeded analysis recommendations The Secretariat National Council MJ, Ministry of Foreign Affairs (MFA) International org., NGOs, expert council